What is a Ball Valve?

 - In two-piece design, the body is constructed in two pieces and the ball is held in position by body stud.
 There can be a full bore or reduced bore design possible in this construction.

 - In the case of three-piece design, the body has two end pieces and one centerpiece.

-- Three-piece design valves are most easily on-line maintainable.
+- Three-piece design ball valves are most easily on-line maintainable.
 By removing the body bolts keeping only one, the body can be swung away using the last bolt as the fulcrum, to carry out any installation or maintenance operation on the valve.
 This feature reduces maintenance downtime to a bare minimum.

-- For larger 2 pieces or 3 piece valves, the dimensions between the body and flange should be checked so that sufficient clearance is available for bolting.
+- For larger 2 pieces or 3 piece ball valves, the dimensions between the body and flange should be checked so that sufficient clearance is available for bolting.